npmcdn-to-unpkg-bot/RD/fef/README.md

 ## Complexity
   Again, nothing concrete (we don't have the investment time) - just your *hunches*.

+## Gotchas
+  Stuff you've found out whilst researching that peeps may need to keep in mind

 ## Funkiness
   Is there something it offers above the others that may go in it's favour? e.g. replaying actions?